-An external render certified by NSAI Agrément for use onto EPS for new build which meets the requirements of Section 3 and 4 of this Certificate is applied to the external polystyrene insulation of the Amvic ICF System.
-Before this can proceed, the fire barriers must be fitted opposite all separating walls and floors (see Section 4.1.1).
-A standard external render system consists of the following:
+An external render system certified by NSAI Agrément for use onto EPS which meets the requirements of Section 3 and 4 of this Certificate is applied to the external polystyrene insulation of the Amvic ICF System.
+A typical external render system consists of the following:

-- Fibre reinforced first basecoat layer consisting of high polymer modified cement product; - Reinforcing mesh consisting of alkali resistant glass fibre mesh, 160g/m2; - Fibre reinforced second basecoat layer consisting of high polymer modified cement based product; - Primer consisting of topcoat primer. - Render topcoat finish consisting of silicone topcoat, available in a variety of colours and grain sizes up to 3mm. - Ancillary items such as PVC beads, fixings and mineral wool fire stops.
+- Basecoat consisting of high polymer modified cement product - Reinforcing mesh consisting of alkali resistant glass fibre mesh, 160g/m2 - Second basecoat consisting of high polymer modified cement-based product. - Topcoat primer. - Render Topcoat finish consisting of silicone/acrylic. - topcoat, available in a variety of colours and grain sizes up to 3mm. - Ancillary items such as PVC beads, fixings and approved fire stops.